Christian fraternities: Sigma Theta Epsilon

-In 1993, Kappa Upsilon Chi was founded by four men who led Christian college ministries, some of whom graduated and entered into the ministry.
+Beta Upsilon Chi, directly led to the founding of four other Christian Greek letter organizations.
+The second largest Christian fraternity in the United States, Alpha Nu Omega, was founded three years later.
+It was followed by Gamma Phi Delta in 1988, while Kappa Upsilon Chi was founded in 1993 on the campus of Texas Tech University.
+Kappa Upsilon Chi was founded by four men who led Christian college ministries, some of whom graduated and entered into the ministry.
 The Alpha class contained some members formerly of Phi Gamma Delta social fraternity at Texas Tech.
 The fraternity sought to be a social alternative for Christian men.
 While it originally had no intentions of expanding, the fraternity grew rapidly.
+Omega Kappa Psi was established in 1995.